tomroper/jasmine-tests/README.md

 # Jasmine Unit Testing

 ### This repo is to learn about how to use, and setup tests in Jasmine.
-It's built on top of my (ES6 Boilerplate repo)[https://github.com/tomroper/es6-babel-gulp-boilerplate]
+It's built on top of the ES6 Boilerplate repo https://github.com/tomroper/es6-babel-gulp-boilerplate

 ### Initial setup